shahradshj/CPSC-210-project/README.md

 - As a user, I want to be able to add **total cost** to each of my stocks
 - As a user, I want to be able to add the **sell price** to each of my stocks
 - As a user, I want to be able to update **market value** of each of my stocks
-- As a user, I want to be able to save my stock list to file
+- As a user, I want to be able to save an exchange containing my stocks to file
-- As a user, I want to be able to be able to load my to-do list from file
+- As a user, I want to be able to be able to load an exchange from file